pyvel26/Data_Stream_Pipeline/README.md

 1 .
-Copy the attached mock_api.py and ingest.py files separately on your system.
+Copy the attached mock_api.py and ingest.py files separately into your text editor or download files.